-Our Global Network: Each Graduate joins an elite global network of over 1,310 startups and 3,346 CEO Mentors across 85 and 6 continents, to leverage for feedback, advice, best practices, and support.
+Our Global Network: Each Graduate joins an elite global network of over 1,850 startups and 4,400 CEO Mentors across 100 cities and 6 continents, to leverage for feedback, advice, best practices, and support.
 The Founder Institute facilitates communication through a mailing list, online discussion tools, periodic alumni gatherings, resource repositories, and more.

 A Plethora of Discounts: Over 100 product and service partners, ranging from office space to legal, provide free or discounted offerings to Graduates - reducing the cost of starting a technology company from over $20,000 in the first year to as little as $5,000.

 Safe Haven: The scale of the Founder Institute encourages fair treatment of Graduates by investors and service providers.
 The Institute proactively confronts those who take advantage of our Graduates, and has published an internal "Blacklist" to steer Graduates away from unsavory characters.